MelkorBalrog/SynapseX/README.md

   epochs, reducing the risk of overfitting.
 - **Genetic algorithms** explore different dropout, learning-rate and architectural choices (transformer depth and attention heads) and retain the best scoring network to curb false positives and negatives.
+Fitness is the validation F1 score, so the search favours architectures that meet the target metric.
 The compact implementation lives in `synapsex/genetic.py` and can be invoked via `PyTorchANN.tune_hyperparameters_ga` before calling `train`.

 Trained checkpoints persist the selected hyper-parameters so classification code can recreate the exact network structure discovered by the search.